-Payroll is critical to your business and involves several moving parts, including computing hours, withholding and paying taxes, submitting payroll tax forms, and collecting funds for retirement and insurance.
+Payroll is critical to your business, so selecting the right payroll provider for your needs is no easy decision.
+The payroll process involves several complex moving parts, including computing hours, deductions and paying taxes, submitting payroll tax forms, and collecting funds for retirement and insurance, to name a few.

-So, how do you determine which payroll system best fits the unique needs of your small business?
-Let’s take a look at the criteria you should consider when choosing a provider.
+So, how do you determine which payroll service best fits the unique needs of your small business?
+Let’s take a look at everything you need to know in order to choose a payroll provider.

 What is a small business payroll provider?

-A payroll processing provider takes the guesswork out of calculating payroll.
-Payroll companies typically handle everything from deposits and withdrawals to new-hire reporting.
-They handle tax filings and distribute 1099s and W-2s.
-An effective provider reduces errors and gives your team more time to focus on more pressing matters.
+A payroll provider essentially takes the guesswork out of calculating payroll.
+Payroll service providers should typically handle everything from scheduling, time tracking, team communication, deposits and withdrawals, to new-hires and payroll reporting.
+They should also handle tax filings and distribute 1099s and W-2s as part of their payroll services.
+An effective payroll service provider automates, streamlines and reduces errors, giving your team more time to focus on more pressing matters.

 Benefits of payroll services for small businesses

 An online payroll service uses software to automate processes and offers solutions for common payroll challenges.
-The benefits of using this service include:
+The benefits of using a payroll provider include: